MikeyBeez/Otto3/README.md

 seems that one is better off using Pycharms bundled virtual env in general.
 After I removed Anaconda from my system, it just worked.

-The "Say" program is added using sudo apt install.
+Add The "Say" program is added using sudo apt install.
 It works very well.
 I'd be interested in seeing how to change the voice.

+sudo apt-get install gnustep-gui-runtime

+Then test it by pwdsay "hello"

 I haven't started working on commands yet.
 So far, Otto can listen, convert speech to text, and use that text to fire off commands.